 Individual Anxiety-Corporate Confidence

 Further analysis of the five categories resulted in identification of two primary messages for students in the remote rural school: be anxious and be confident.
 The “be anxious” perspective characterized the “You need a plan” category which helped establish student responsibility for making the decisions and creating specific plans for life after high school.
 The lone message seems simple enough except that expectation students face is making decisions that represent a major life transition.
-The other five messages represented the “be confident” category, the supports in place for students in making the transition successfully.
-The messages combined that were identified as characteristic within the remote rural 0high school context represented the theoretical concept of individual anxiety-corporate confidence.
+The other four messages represented the “be confident” category, the supports in place for students in making the transition successfully.
+The messages combined that were identified as characteristic within the remote rural high school context represented the theoretical concept of individual anxiety-corporate confidence.
 Individual anxiety-corporate confidence represented the twin faces of postsecondary preparation messages shared with students.
 The messages are shared verbally in large groups, verbally in private conversations, visually in the posters and the school history lining the halls and the bulletin boards of the school, through the opportunities and requirements enacted by educators, and echoed in the support of the larger community to prepare students to graduate high school ready to enter postsecondary education.

 A visual representation of the relationship categories of messages Winding Road High educators identified representing the postsecondary education Discourse within both the school and larger community and the individual anxiety-corporate confidence phenomenon is presented in Figure 5.1.